onli/feedtragon/README.md

+*Please note: Because of the superfeedr pricing change and less available time I gave up on this project.
+Still think it's a nice example for this kind of software, but there are actively developed alternatives one should rather use.
+This repo will be archived.*

 **feedtragón** is a small self-hosted RSS-reader.
 Instead of polling feeds on its own, it is using [superfeedr](https://superfeedr.com) to get updates of subscribed feeds.

 ![feedtragon screenshot](https://www.onli-blogging.de/uploads/feedtragon_screenshot_tiny.png)